Porcupine Mountains Wilderness State Park

 Black River Waterfalls includes five major falls and several smaller ones that you can access along County Road 513, also known as the Black River Scenic Byway.

 Bond Falls is located in the western U.P. in southern Ontonagon County near Paulding.
 This impressive waterfall on the middle branch of the Ontonagon River is 100 feet wide with a total drop of about 50 feet.
 It is one of the most photographed falls in the U.P.
 (While you are near Paulding, stay until after sunset to decide if the eerie Paulding Mystery Light is for real or not.)

 The stories these mountains can tell.
 You are never far away from hearing about the ancient copper miners, the 19th-century copper rush, lumberjacks and sailors who braved the heaving waves of Lake Superior off the coast of this remote corner of the U.P.
-Visit the Ontonagon Historical Society Museum to see a replica of the Ontonagon Boulder, a 3,700 chunk of nearly pure copper that is now housed at the Smithsonian Institution in Washington, D.C.
+Visit the Ontonagon Historical Society Museum to see a replica of the Ontonagon Boulder, a 3,700-pound chunk of nearly pure copper that is now housed at the Smithsonian Institution in Washington, D.C.
 While in the vicinity, visit historic downtown Ontonagon and the Ontonagon Lighthouse, one of the oldest in the state.

 Other historic sites include the Adventure Mine in Greenland — one of the best-preserved copper mines in the region — where you can choose from four underground tours, including one that sends you rappelling down to the second level.
 Or dig for minerals and rocks at Caledonia Copper Mine near Mass City.

 For a glimpse into what working conditions were like during the copper rush, visit the Old Victoria Restoration.
 Self-guided and hour-long guided tours are available from mid-June to mid-October.